bucardo/bucardo_org/Bucardo/object_types/swap.md

 ---

-**swap** is a type of Bucardo [sync](/Bucardo/object_types/sync) in which changes to tables on two databases are exchanged both ways - in other words, a master to master replication system.
+**swap** is a type of Bucardo [sync](/Bucardo/object_types/sync) in which changes to tables on two databases are exchanged both ways, in other words, a master to master replication system.
-Note that this type of sync only works for exactly two databases TODO at the moment.

-With swap syncs, the two databases are referred to as "source" and "target", but things can flow both ways, so it may be helpful to think of them as 'left' and 'right'.
+With swap syncs, the two databases are referred to as "source" and "target", but things can flow both ways.

 Because tables (and sequences) can be updated on both sides, there needs to be a way to resolve [conflicts](/Bucardo/operations/conflict_handling).